Do you ever notice patterns in people? Discover the reason behind it in this complete guide on the 7 universal archetypes.

 Seven consists of two sets of three connected by one.
 I’ll go more into the numerology significance of 7 (along with 12) in another article.
 For now, let’s talk about the seven universal roles.

-The seven universal “roles” in society are
+The seven universal archetypes or “roles” in society are

 - Server: to help